 We came home and told his brothers of his diagnosis.
 It made no difference to them whatsoever.
 They already knew.
 Everybody knew.

 I should mention prior to this meeting reports were submitted to help with his diagnosis by his nursery, health visitor, speech & language, education psychologists, health visitors and portage.
 All unanimous in their verdict.
 It took approximately 2 years to get it and the equivalent of the encyclopedia britannica in paperwork.
 We are lucky, some families are fighting to get a diagnosis years down the line, it can feel like looking for the holy grail at times.
 It is hard and in most cases you must fight for help every step of the way, be vocal and keep at them.
 If you don’t shout you won’t be heard.

 So that’s it.
 That was diagnosis day.
-It threw a major curve ball but it has opened a few doors for us and enabled us to sketch plans for Reilly’s education.
+It threw a major curve ball but it has opened a few doors for us and enabled us to very roughly sketch plans for Reilly’s education (little did we know that came with a fight too).

+We absolutely love the bones of him.
 He is funny.
 He is super bright and he is autistic.
-He is Reilly and we love him.